MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-office-365.md

     ![connect O365 components.](media/connect-o365-components.png)

-1. After Office 365 is displayed as successfully connected, click **Close**.
+1. After Office 365 is displayed as successfully connected, select **Close**.

 > [!NOTE]
 > After connecting Office 365, you will see data from a week back including any third-party applications connected to Office 365 that are pulling APIs.
 For third-party apps that weren't pulling APIs prior to connection, you see events from the moment you connect Office 365 because Defender for Cloud Apps turns on any APIs that had been off by default.